caethugo/lydia_collect_automator/README.md

     - Note that `page_watcher()` takes as input a link to the page to look into, and a pattern to recognize in the link. + a waiting time and a step time too refresh the page and watch for new posts.

 - Then, `watcher_completer()` calls `lydia_form_filer()`, which will complete the lydia form
 - To complete this form, `lydia_form_filer()` :
   - takes as input a dictionary with key values and its attributes to complete
   - will complete all missing text fields with "Je ne sais pas" and all scrolling menus with their first option.

+- At first, there will be a logger function which would log one to facebook !